IlyaGrebnov/libsais/README.md

 ## License
 The libsais is released under the [Apache License Version 2.0](LICENSE "Apache license")

+## Multi-threading
+The libsais is memory-bound, so performance scales primarily with memory bandwidth and concurrency, not raw compute.
+The optimal number of threads for suffix array construction depends on CPU and memory architecture, as different systems (DDR4 vs DDR5, Intel vs AMD, single- vs multi-CCD) saturate memory at different points with maximum throughput generally following the number of memory channels rather than total core count.
+The x86-64 dual-channel systems typically saturate near 8 threads, but in practice may show good scaling at 6, 12 or even 16 threads.

 ## Changes
 _For the full changelog, see [CHANGES](CHANGES)._